lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 All ASN.1 objects SHALL be encoded using DER on serialization.
 For all serialization routines below, when their output values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-encoding-to-der}}.

-Even with fixed encodings for the traditional component, there might be slight differences in size of the encoded value due to, for example, encoding rules that drop leading zeroes.
+Even with fixed encodings for the traditional component, there might be slight differences in size of the encoded value due to, for example, encoding rules that drop leading zeros.
 See {{sec-sizetable}} for a table of maximum sizes for each composite algorithm and further discussion of the reason for variations in these sizes.

 The deserialization routines described below do not check for well-formedness of the cryptographic material they are recovering.
 It is assumed that underlying cryptographic primitives will catch malformed values and raise an appropriate error.